|

 "In Charles Darwin's day, no fossils had been found below the rock layers documenting the Cambrian explosion.
 That blank rock record troubled Darwin, who reasoned that if his theory of evolution were correct, there must have been life before the Cambrian's riches.
 "The case at present must remain inexplicable," he wrote in On the Origin of Species in 1859.
 'Darwin's dilemma' would remain unsolved for a century."
 (108).

 In On the Origin of Species by Means of Natural Selection (1859) Darwin did not have any transitional forms to prove common descent.
 The first fossils of Archaeopteryx lithographica were discovered in 1860 and 1861.
-Too late for the first edition of The Origin.
+Too late for the first 3 editions of The Origin.
 But Darwin, "curiously, mentioned it only briefly in the later editions of The Origin, and only then as an oddity."
-(34).
+(34), (117).
 Neanderthaler fossils found in 1856 did not appear in The Origin at all (89), but it did appear in The Descent of Man.
-"Darwin was faced with a scant fossil record (it played almost no role in his Origin of Species)" (38).
+"Darwin was faced with a scant fossil record (it played almost no role in his Origin of Species)" (38), (118).
 "In 1859 there were still no good hominid fossils for him to point to, and this was still true when he wrote The Descent of Man in 1871" (61).
 Darwin worried about the abrupt appearence and fast diversification of the Angioperms (62).
 Although Darwin discusses some intermediate fossils in the sixth edition of The Origin, Chapter XI, page 302, he did not have the famous fossil horse series which was published in 1926 (63).

-22. Was Darwin wrong about biogeography?
+- Was Darwin wrong about biogeography?

 Darwin had no complete explanation of biogeography and his theories of biogeography were partly wrong.
 That's been corrected by plate tectonics (Jerry Coyne interview).
 Darwin did not know about continental drift.
 Darwin struggles to explain why different continents have different faunas on them, and why the geological record is so intermittent in most places (35).
 Alfred Russel Wallace's conceptualization of evolution by natural selection had a distinctly geographical slant (47).

-23. Was Darwin wrong about the age of the earth?
+- Was Darwin wrong about the age of the earth?

 Unfortunately, Darwin and his fellow geologists could not determine exactly how old a particular fossil or rock might be.
 They could make only rough estimates of the time it had taken for a geological formation to emerge; radiometric dating did not exist at that time (68).
 Darwin accepted the calculation of Sir William Thompson (later Lord Kelvin) that the earth is about 200 million years old, but confesses uneasily that "it can hardly be considered as sufficient for the development of the varied forms of life."
-Darwin's own calculation resulted in an estimate of 100 up to 300 million years, but he was so unsure about it that he removed it from the third edition onwards (57).
-Thompson was out by a factor of seven, because he had omitted the effect of radioactivity which is slowing the cooling of the earth (35).
-Also, Darwin did not know the antiquity of life on earth.

-24. Was Darwin wrong about the continuity between humans and animals?
+- Was Darwin wrong about the continuity between humans and animals?

 "The Origin barely touched upon the most contentious evolutionary issue: If all life has evolved from "lower forms", does that include people?
 Darwin finally addressed the issue in The Descent of Man, and Selection in Relation to Sex (1871)."
 (66).